 Based on auditing policies and plans determined by the Audit & Supervisory Committee, members of this committee attend meetings of the Board of Directors and other important internal meetings, examine minutes of meetings, contracts, accounting records and other documents, interview people, and receive reports on the results of internal audits performed by internal auditors.
-In addition, committee members exchange opinions with the accounting auditor as needed to maintain a sound relationship and working closely with this auditor.
+In addition, committee members exchange opinions with the accounting auditor as needed to maintain a sound relationship and work closely with this auditor.
 Committee members also work closely with the corporate auditors of consolidated subsidiaries for the purpose of increasing the effectiveness of audits throughout the Group.

-(Activities during the fiscal year ended March 2024)
+(Activities during the fiscal year ended March 2025)

-Before the change to the Company with an Audit & Supervisory Committee corporate governance system, the Audit & Supervisory Board of JAST consists of three members: one full-time Audit & Supervisory Board member and two External Audit & Supervisory Board members.
-Audits by the Audit & Supervisory Board members are conducted in accordance with the Rules of the Audit & Supervisory Board and plans of audits by the Audit & Supervisory Board members, as well as in response to changes in the circumstances surrounding JAST.
+The Audit & Supervisory Committee of JAST consists of three members: one full-time Audit & Supervisory Board member and two external Audit & Supervisory Board members.
+Audits by the Audit & Supervisory Committee members are conducted in accordance with the Rules of the Audit & Supervisory Committee and plans of audits by the Audit & Supervisory Committee members, as well as in response to changes in the circumstances surrounding JAST.

-Mr. Shigeki Taenaka, an External Audit & Supervisory Board member, is a certified public accountant and certified public tax accountant, and Mr. Jiro Mogami, an External Audit & Supervisory Board member, is an attorney at law.
-They have considerable experience and knowledge in areas including corporate finance and internal controls, and use their professional expertise to perform audits by the Audit & Supervisory Board members.
+Mr. Jiro Mogami, an external Audit & Supervisory Committee member, is an attorney at law.
+Ms. Misa Machida, an external Audit & Supervisory Committee member, is a certified public accountant and certified public tax accountant.
+They have considerable experience and knowledge in areas including corporate finance and internal controls, and use their professional expertise to perform audits by the Audit & Supervisory Committee members.

-Mr. Masami Yabushita, a full-time Audit & Supervisory Board member, participates in important meetings such as the Management Meeting and asks questions to directors and employees to determine the status of the entire Group, shares information with External Audit & Supervisory Board members as needed, and exchanges opinions with all Audit & Supervisory Board members at monthly meetings of the Audit & Supervisory Board.
-The status of audits by the Audit & Supervisory Board members is regularly reported to the Board of Directors and recommendations are made as necessary.
+Mr. Masami Yabushita, a full-time Audit & Supervisory Committee member, participates in important meetings such as the Management Meeting and asks questions to directors and employees to determine the status of the entire Group, shares information with external Audit & Supervisory Committee members as needed, and exchanges opinions with all Audit & Supervisory Committee members at monthly meetings of the Audit & Supervisory Committee.
+The status of audits by the Audit & Supervisory Committee members is regularly reported to the Board of Directors and recommendations are made as necessary.

-The Audit & Supervisory Board held 12 meetings during the fiscal year that ended in March 2024, all of which were attended by all Audit & Supervisory Board members.
-These members review the overall performance of the Board of Directors through questions and confirmations at meetings of the Board of Directors, based on the information shared and opinions exchanged at the Audit & Supervisory Board meetings.
+The Audit & Supervisory Committee held 12 meetings during the fiscal year ended in March 2025, all of which were attended by all Audit & Supervisory Committee members.
+These members review the overall performance of the Board of Directors through questions and confirmations at meetings of the Board of Directors, based on the information shared and opinions exchanged at the Audit & Supervisory Committee meetings.

-JAST aims to enhance its audit systems including internal audits, audits by the Audit & Supervisory Board members, and accounting audits.
-To accomplish this goal, at the beginning of every fiscal year, the Accounting Auditor, the Internal Audit Department, and the Audit & Supervisory Board explain their respective audit plans and exchange opinions under the leadership of the Audit & Supervisory Board.
-The Audit & Supervisory Board receives reports on the status of reviews and audits from the Accounting Auditor during the period and exchanges opinions.
+JAST aims to enhance its audit systems including internal audits, audits by the Audit & Supervisory Committee members, and accounting audits.
+To accomplish this goal, at the beginning of every fiscal year, the Accounting Auditor, the Internal Audit Department, and the Audit & Supervisory Committee explain their respective audit plans and exchange opinions under the leadership of the Audit & Supervisory Committee.
+The Audit & Supervisory Committee receives reports on the status of reviews and audits from the Accounting Auditor during the period and exchanges opinions.
 During the current fiscal year, opinions were exchanged on risks and internal controls of the Group, other statements in the business report, and key audit matters (KAM).

-The full-time Audit & Supervisory Board member receives regular reports from the Internal Audit Department on the status of audits and exchanges opinions, and reports the status of internal audits and results to the Audit & Supervisory Board.
+The full-time Audit & Supervisory Committee member receives regular reports from the Internal Audit Department on the status of audits and exchanges opinions, and reports the status of internal audits and results to the Audit & Supervisory Committee.

-In addition, External Directors attend meetings of the Audit & Supervisory Board as necessary when the full-time Audit & Supervisory Board member reports so that the information that is not brought up for discussion at the Board of Directors meetings is shared with External Directors.
+In addition, external directors attend meetings of the Audit & Supervisory Committee as necessary when the full-time Audit & Supervisory Committee member reports so that the information that is not brought up for discussion at the Board of Directors meetings is shared with external directors.